What is the HEM and how does it impact mortgage borrowing capacity?

 Why are my living expenses so important?

 Simply because you need to spend them to, well, live!
-Your living expenses include things like your groceries, your fuel or train pass, your clothes, your medical costs and so on… These are things that you can’t scrimp on or eliminate, so you have to spend a certain amount of money on them and this amount has an impact on the amount left for mortgage repayments.
+Your living expenses include things like your groceries, your fuel or train pass, your clothes, your medical costs and so on… These are things that you can’t scrimp on or eliminate, so you have to spend a certain amount of money on them and this amount has an impact on the amount left for mortgage repayments depending on the types of mortgage loans.

 It’s actually a legal requirement on the part of the lender to look at your living expenses, under the National Consumer Credit Protection Act.
 This means that no responsible lender will offer you more money than you can realistically afford to repay.